hockie2/Project_01/README.md

 # Project_01 - Whack-a-Mole!!
 Game

 Created a whack a mole game.
-Using mostly setAttribute and setTimeout codes
+Using mostly setAttribute and setTimeout codes.
+Hit as many moles as you can within 30 seconds.
+Try to beat your own highscore!

 **Website version** <br />
 ![alt text](https://dl.dropboxusercontent.com/s/9jlimff3eokdkmz/website.jpg?dl=0)